How to Spot Delayed Motor Skills in Toddlers

 What Are Fine Motor Delays?

 Fine motor skills involve using and controlling the smallest muscles to complete tasks like drawing and coloring, picking up and holding toys, cutting with scissors, turning pages, and eating.
 These skills require hand-eye coordination as well as nerve and muscle control.
+A lag in the ability to perform these skills is considered a fine motor delay.

 Typically, children develop fine motor skills around two months of age and progress throughout childhood.
 If the delay is mild, it may be temporary and toddlers can catch up as they grow.
 However, if the delay persists or worsens, it can be a sign of an underlying issue and should be evaluated by a doctor or physical therapist.